SuperALKALINEdroiD/slack-bot/README.md

 For CI/CD
 I was unable to deploy the bot.
 It is currently hosted locally using ngrok's tunneling.
 I had this project in a virtual en.
 I was unable to push venv and hence deploying became tedious.
 I tried for hours on netlify but build only failed.

+I am pumped to hear about next rounds and work with you guys.